mui/material-ui/docs/data/joy/components/radio/radio.md

 />
 ```

+Visit the [WAI-ARIA documentation](https://www.w3.org/TR/wai-aria-practices/#radiobutton) for more details.

 ## Common examples

-### Payment channels
+### Payment methods

-Leverage list components to create vertical or horizontal radio buttons divided by a separator.
+Mix raddio buttons with the [`List`](/joy-ui/react-list/)-related components to create a commonly seen vertical or horizontal payment method list.

 {{"demo": "ExamplePaymentChannels.js"}}

-### Radio position end

-You can swap the radio icon and the label by using CSS `flex-direction: row-reverse`.

-{{"demo": "ExampleRadioPosition.js"}}

 ### E-commerce product attributes

 This example demonstrates complex customization using the `Sheet` component as a container for the radios.
-The focus outline is customized to be smaller and the color changes based on the value.
+The focus outline is customized to be smaller, and the color changes based on the value.

-The check icon's color inherits from `solid` variant of the radio, so that we don't need to handpick the color to have enough contrast with the background.
+The check icon's color inherits the radio button's `solid` variant, so that we don't need to handpick a color that has enough contrast with the background.

 {{"demo": "ExampleProductAttributes.js"}}